 There can be elements out of the team’s control when working on any project.
 Product Managers always strive to help their stakeholders unblock situations and make progress.
-However, it is essential to keep track of the out-of-our-control blockers that impact a project’s timeline and budget.
+However, it is essential to keep track of the out-of-control blockers that impact a project’s timeline and budget.
 Tracking the blockers is even more critical for closed-scope projects.

 What is Considered a Blocker

 A blocker doesn’t necessarily mean that the team cannot make any progress at all.
-Our team continuously seeks to make progress.
+The team continuously seeks to make progress.
 Anything that impacts the project timeline and budget is considered a blocker because it prevents the team from delivering the product within the agreed project parameters (requirements, budget, timeline).

 In the context of this document, the term “blocker” can be defined as “something that prevents progress within the agreed-upon parameters.”